NicolasBonduel/Google-Music-Control/README.md

 Changelog 0.2.4

--> Updated after a Google Music's code change
+-> Updated after a Google Music's code change.
--> Switched from CFX to JPM
+-> Switched from CFX to JPM.